 About Lily Mo Browne

-Lily Mo Browne is a 24-year-old mezzo-soprano from East London currently in her final year of study on the Vocal and Opera Masters Programme at the Royal College of Music.
+Winner of the 70th Kathleen Ferrier award, Lily Mo Browne is a 24-year-old mezzo-soprano from East London currently in her final year of study on the Vocal and Opera Masters Programme at the Royal College of Music.
 She studies under Ben Johnson and Caroline Dowdle, is generously supported by the Drake Calleja Trust, and is both a Robert Lancaster and Helen Majorie Tonks Scholar.
+She is excited to join the Verbier Festival’s Atelier Lyrique Academie as a 2025 Young Artist.
 Lily placed third in the Junior Kathleen Ferrier competition in 2019, and was a recipient of the Pamela Hart award.
 She has taken part in masterclasses with Roderick Williams OBE and Dame Sarah Connolly.
 With a passion for song and spoken text, Lily has performed in numerous song concerts, including the RCM’s SongPlus concerts with Audrey Hyland, selections of Brahms' Liebeslieder Walzer and other songs at the Luton Music Club with Simon Lepper, and most recently Benjamin Britten’s Cabaret Songs with Ella O’Neill.
-In July 2024, Lily took to the stage as both performer and ‘Master of Ceremonies’ in Omnibus Theatre’s sold-out Classical Meets Cabaret concert.
-Earlier this year, Lily placed second in the RCM’s Brook van der Pump English Song Final, as well as placing third in the RCM’s Joan Chissell Schumann Competition Final.
-Lily competed in and won the Somerset Song Prize, where she also received the Audience Prize.
-She also received first prize in the AESS’s Patricia Routledge Senior Song Prize, and the Sarah Harrison Prize in this year’s Hurn Court Opera Singer of the Year competition.
-She is excited to join the London Song Festival for a prize winners’ concert in November 2024, and will return to Devon to perform a solo prize-winner recital in September 2025.
+Lily regularly takes to the stage as both performer and ‘Master of Ceremonies’ in Clarity’s Classical Meets Cabaret concerts.

 Lily was a Southrepps Music Festival Young Artist in 2022 and a 2023 Emerging Artist at Nevill Holt Opera in Leicester.
 Operatic roles include Second Witch (Dido and Aeneas-Hurn Court Opera) and Old Lady (Candide-Southgate Youth Opera)She has performed with the Royal College of Music International Opera Studio in both productions of Mozart’s Die Zauberflöte as Zweite Dame and later, as cover Dreite Dame, chorus in Orpheus in the Underworld and most recently, La Regina in Respighi’s La bella dormente nel bosco.
-Opera scenes include Maurya (Riders to the Sea), Mère Marie (Dialogues des Carmélites), Bradamante (Alcina), and Mistress Quickly (Falstaff).
+Opera scenes include Maurya (Riders to the Sea), Mère Marie (Dialogues des Carmélites), Bradamante (Alcina), Popova (The Bear), and Mistress Quickly (Falstaff).
 Lily recently debuted the role of Marie in Ed Driver’s new opera Airtime, in collaboration with the RCM International Opera Studio and Tete-A-Tete opera.
 She performed with the Grange Festival in a concert performance of David Matthews’ opera Anna.
 Lily has been the alto soloist in Handel’s Messiah, Rossini’s Petite Messe Solennelle, Haydn’s Nelson Mass, and Mozart’s RequiemShe joined Martyn Brabbins and the RCM Symphony Orchestra and Chorus as the alto soloist in Michael Tippett’s A Child of Our Time, and will join Hounslow Symphony Orchestra for Mahler’s Resurrection Symphony in 2025.

 BIOGRAPHY NOT TO BE REPRODUCED WITHOUT PERMISSION.
 PLEASE GET IN CONTACT FOR AN UP-TO-DATE VERSION.